Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources.md

 By default we create a Private DNS Zone for all services which currently [support Private Endpoints][azure_private_endpoint_support].
 New Private DNS Zones may be added in future releases as additional services release Private Endpoint support.

-In addition to creating the Private DNS Zones, we also create the `Virtual network links` to connect each zone to the `myorg-hub-eastus` Virtual Network.
+We also configure `Virtual network links` to connect each Private DNS Zone to the hub Virtual Network, which in this example is `myorg-hub-eastus`.

 ## Additional considerations